PoshCode/ModuleBuilder/ReadMe.md

 3. To force classes to be in a certain order, you can prefix their file names with numbers, like `01-User.ps1`

 There are a *lot* of conventions in `Build-Module`, expressed as default values for its parameters.
 These defaults are documented in the help for Build-Module.
 You can override any parameter to `Build-Module` by passing it, or by adding keys to the `build.psd1` file with your preferences.

+## Changelog

+### 3.0.0 - Now with better alias support

+Starting with this release, ModuleBuilder will automatically export aliases from `New-Alias` and `Set-Alias` as well as the `[Alias()]` attributes on commands.
+This is (probably not) a breaking change, but because it can change the aliases exported by existing modules that use ModuleBuilder, I've bumped the major version number as a precaution (if you're reading this, mission accomplished).

+Additionally, the `Build-Module` command now _explicitly sorts_ the source files into alphabetical order, to ensure consistent behavior regardless of the native order of the underlying file system.
+This is technically also a breaking change, but it's unlikely to affect anyone except the people whose builds didn't work on non-Windows systems because of the previous behavior.